-Hvar asserts that it's the sunniest place in Europe, and even has the numbers to back up the claim.
+Hvar asserts that it’s the sunniest place in Europe, and even has the numbers to back up the claim.
 The resort town averages 2,724 hours of sunshine each year.
-And what better way to spend a sunny day than with a bike ride?
-An expert guide will share the stories behind some of the town's biggest attractions — from the ancient city walls to the relics of Hvar's aristocracy — as you cycle along car-free marble streets.
-Afterwards, take some time to live your best socialite life.
+And what better way to spend a sunny day than on a bike ride?
+An expert guide will share the stories behind some of the town’s biggest attractions — from the ancient city walls to the relics of Hvar’s aristocracy — as you cycle along car-free marble streets.
+Afterward, take some time to live your best socialite life.
 Hit the beach, have a cocktail at a waterfront bar, and watch the sunset.

 5. Visit Vineyards and Taste Local Wines

 Croatia may not be the first country that springs to mind when it comes to wine, but they’re not to be overlooked.
 The industry here has a history dating back more than 2,500 years.
 Ancient Greek settlers produced wines on the Dalmatian islands of Korcula, Hvar, and Vis.
 Today there are more than 300 defined Croatian wine regions — not bad for a country about the size of the state of Maine.